Alexandregirbal/FIFO-Queue/README.md

 # FIFO Queue

 This is a full stack simple project.
-It is handling a FIFO queue with an React UI and a Node/Express backend.
+It is handling a FIFO queue with a React UI and a Node/Express backend.
 It does not use any database, it is using a simple array to store the queue.

 ## Requirements